Janita: Didn't You, My Dear? (2015)

-Janita's latest album, Didn't You, My Dear?, was released worldwide 31 March 2015, on ECR Music Group.
+Janita's eighth album, Didn't You, My Dear?, was released worldwide 31 March 2015, on ECR Music Group.
 It had its official album release concert on 26 March at New York's Webster Hall.
-With her new material Janita is drawing comparisons to Blonde Redhead and Patti Smith among others.
+With her material on the record, Janita is drawing comparisons to Blonde Redhead and Patti Smith among others.

 Blake Morgan, ECR Music Group founder-owner, produced Didn’t You, My Dear? at his Manhattan studio.
-Aside from retouching and releasing Janita's 2010 release Haunted, this new album is the first the two have made from scratch together.
+Aside from retouching and releasing Janita's 2010 release Haunted, this album was the first the two have made from scratch together.

 Of Didn't You, My Dear?, Baeblemusic.com states: "Janita's voice is hauntingly beautiful and delightfully rich.
 Her music is as multi-faceted as it is intelligent, incorporating flecks of R&B, jazz, indie folk and alternative.
 And more than anything, it's extremely digestible without sacrificing depth, a very rare characteristic."

+Here Be Dragons (2021)

+Janita's latest album, Here Be Dragons, was released 14 May 2021, also on ECR Music Group.
+Jani Lehtinen writes on tuonelamagazine.com that "The mosaic of emotions patterned by all these sonic vignets is deeply haunting, so it is no wonder why critics seem to fall in love with the album all over the world.".

 She continues to perform music from her albums live, and her performances have been described by critics as "alternately sultry and savage".